← Back to Blog

 - Last interaction: [what happened]

-- Stated blocker: [what they said]
+- Stated blocker: [what they told me]

-What are 3 likely real reasons this is stuck (beyond what they told me)?
+What are 3 likely real reasons this is stuck, beyond what they told me?

-What are 2 specific actions I can take this week to move it forward or kill it cleanly?
+What are 2 specific actions I can take this week

-10. End-of-Quarter Pipeline Review
+10. End-of-Quarter Pipeline Audit

 Here's my current pipeline: